YizhouJin313/ReADL/README.md

-# ReADL
+# Reasoning-Driven Anomaly Detection and Localization with Image-Level Supervision (CVPR 2026)
-[CVPR 2026] Reasoning-Driven Anomaly Detection and Localization with Image-Level Supervision
+Code will be release soon.